mhassan1a/day_01_exercise_intro/README.md

 - Make the Miniconda interpreter your default in Vscode by pressing `Ctrl+Shift+P`.
 A terminal opens.
 Type `select interpreter` and press enter.
 In the following dialogue, choose the `base` environment.

 ### Task 4: Installing dependencies
 - Open a terminal by pressing `Ctrl+Alt+T`.
-Navigate into this directory by typing `cd path_to_this_folder`.
+Navigate into this directory by typing `cd day_01_exercise_intro-yourname`.
 Type

   ```bash
   pip install -r requirements.txt
   ```
-To install the python packages required for this exercise.
+  to install the python packages required for this exercise.

 ### Task 5: Run an automatic test.
 - Scientific software must provide reproducible results.
 Automatic testing ensures our software runs reliably.
 We recommend Nox for test automation https://nox.thea.codes/en/stable/.